Retirement is dead - long live career transition

 Most people we talk to don’t really like the word retirement.
 They prefer life change, or a career transition.
 That’s because 'retired' life looks very different these days.
 It's also because people are deciding to leave their full-time jobs at all different ages.
 We know many people in their 30s, 40s and 50s that have decided that a full-time job, or a 'corporate' job isn't what they want any more.
 They're looking for something different.

-What does a late career transition look like today?
+What does a mid-life career transition look like today?

 50 years ago, when people stopped working full-time, they tended to potter around the house for five years or so and then quietly shuffle off to whatever comes next.
 Today, life after full-time work looks totally different.
 People are just as likely to be travelling the world, starting a business or running a marathon as they are to be spending time with their children or grandchildren (though they might do that too).

 Whatever the reason they stop working full-time, for many people ‘retirement’ has become a dirty word.
 They don’t want to ‘retire’, like their parents and grandparents did before them.
 They’re fitter, healthier and have more energy than previous generations.
 Many of them have big plans, dreams and ideas they want to realise.
 Others want to make the world a better place, in some small (or large) way.
 We want to help them.

 That’s why we’ve called our business Full Time Lives.
 We want to help people replace their full time jobs with full-time lives - lives of their choosing, lived to the fullest.
 We also work with companies that want to support their middle-aged employees or customers through this transition.

 We have interviewed over 100 people in different stages of their transition to the next chapter of their lives after established long-term careers.
 We’ve also talked to experts, and read the latest academic research in gerontology, psychology, health and wellness, education, creativity, longevity, purpose and happiness.